Credit Card Market Share

 Card Brand Market Share by Purchase Volume in America

 The total purchase volume of general-purpose card brands in the US hit $6.6 trillion in 2019.
 The largest share of that volume (31%) came from Visa credit cards.
-The total purchase volume though these cards was $2.08 trillion, which was up by 6.8% compared to 2018.
+The total purchase volume through these cards was $2.08 trillion, which was up by 6.8% compared to 2018.
 Mastercard credit cards contributed $0.91 trillion in purchase volume, which covered 14% of the total market share.

 Here, we can also analyze the debit vs. credit card market share in the US by purchase volume.
 Namely, Visa debit held 29%, while Mastercard debit held 12% of the total market share.
 Meaning, Visa is a leader when it comes to card brands.

 Still, debit cards remain the top payment option in the country.
-Over 77 billion purchase transactions in 2018 were made via debit cards, while over 40 billion transactions came from credit cards.
+Around 86 billion purchase transactions in 2020 were made via debit cards, while over 41 billion transactions came from credit cards.
 Americans, according to the latest stats on credit card debt, have the highest average credit card balances in the world.
 This marks an interesting contrast considering that most US purchases are made with a debit card.

-American Express held 12% of the card market with a purchase volume of $0.82 trillion.
+American Express held 12% of the card market with a purchase volume of $0.82 trillion in 2019.
 The Discover card market share, finally, was insignificant as the brand’s transaction volume was only $0.14 trillion.

 Top American Issuers of Visa and Mastercard Credit Cards by Spending

 While Visa and Mastercard are the leading card brands in the US, we’ll also look at their top issuers in the country.
 First, we have Chase, which processed Visa and Mastercard spending worth $389 billion in 2019.
 With a spending volume of $207 billion, Citi comes in next.

 Bank of America held the third-largest Visa and Mastercard credit card market share by the number of cards.
 This payment processor’s spending via Visa and Mastercard totaled $182 billion.
 Capital One, US Bank, and Wells Fargo are the other top issuers of Visa and Mastercard across the US.
 Their transaction volumes with these credit cards were $176 billion, $74 billion, and $67 billion, respectively.